 Every year millions of people are displaced by disasters and emergency situations.
 These crises can devastate families, leaving them without access to adequate food, shelter or healthcare.
 GSK works with partners and humanitarian organisations to prepare for and respond to emergency situations.
 In some instances, we fast-track the development of life-saving vaccines, and in others, we contribute by donating cash, products and our employees’ time.
 We also invest in long-term rebuilding and reconstruction in the aftermath of a disaster.

 We donated medicines valued at £127 million in 2016.
 This support includes our Patient Assistance Programmes, over 900 million albendazole tablets to fight lymphatic filariasis and soil-transmitted helminths and product donations to support humanitarian aid, distributed through our partners AmeriCares, Direct Relief, IMA World Health, MAP International and Project HOPE.

 Rewarding innovation in healthcare

-In February 2017, we announced the winners of the third annual $1 million Healthcare Innovation Award, set up by GSK and Save the Children to reward sustainable and scalable healthcare innovations that have resulted in tangible improvements to under-five child survival rates.
+In February 2017, we announced the winners of the fourth annual $1 million Healthcare Innovation Award, set up by GSK and Save the Children to reward sustainable and scalable healthcare innovations that have resulted in tangible improvements to under-five child survival rates.
 The 2017 winners include innovations in strengthening health systems, community programmes and treatment strategies from around the globe.